datagouv/hydra/README.md

 `poetry run udata-hydra-crawl`

-It will crawl (forever) the catalog according to config set in `config.py`.
+It will crawl (forever) the catalog according to config set in `config.toml`.
+A example config file is provided in `udata_hydra/config_default.toml`.

 `BATCH_SIZE` URLs are queued at each loop run.